philiphe2018/nphDesign/README.md

 # R Package {nphDesign}
 Steps to install this package on your R console.
+The required R version is 4.0.3 or later.

 install.packages("devtools");
 install.packages("roxygen2");